Nanos and risks: avoiding repeating past mistakes

 David Suzuki, Speculation, eyes closed and nasty surprises, Aug.
 12, 2014

-“Nanomaterials may turn out to be a boon to humans, but we have too little knowledge about their long-term effects to incorporate them blindly into our food or other products.
-If we need to learn one thing from the past, it’s that while we can speculate about the benefits of new technologies, the reality doesn’t always match the speculation, and a lack of knowledge can lead to unpleasant surprises downstream.”
+“Nanomaterials may well turn out to be a boon to humans, but we don’t know enough about their long-term effects to be adding them so indiscriminately to our food systems and other products.
+If we’ve learned anything from past experience, it’s that although we can speculate about the benefits of new technologies, reality doesn’t always match speculation, and a lack of knowledge can lead to nasty surprises down the road.”

 Source : http://www.straight.com/…

 Philippe Bihouix, author of L’âge des Low Tech, July 2014

 “The more high-tech we are, the less recyclable things we make are and the more we use scarce resources that we will eventually run out of.
 It is absurd to believe that technological solutions can be deployed on the right scale.
 For example, all the agricultural residues on the planet would not be enough to cover our consumption of plastics alone.
 We must therefore turn to low technology.
 First, we must think about our needs.
 Before learning to do without cars, we need to limit the power of engines and lighten the weight.
 Design simpler objects, favor mono-materials, reduce electronic content (the Italian coffee maker versus the espresso machine) and set up a network for the recovery, repair, resale and sharing of everyday objects, tools, toys, household appliances.
 On this Earth, everything has an impact.
 There will never be a “clean” car, even if its energy would be “zero emissions”.
 It is therefore in temperance that we must seek salvation…”